 In June, Betfair US agreed to run sports betting for Meadowlands Racetrack and Tioga Downs Casino Resort in New York.
 Both facilities are owned by Jeff Gural and various partners.

-The 2013 law that authorized New York’s four new commercial casinos apparently allows each to run live sportsbook operations.
+The 2013 law that authorized four new commercial casinos in New York apparently allows each to run live sportsbook operations.
 However, the NY State Gaming Commission has yet to draft regulations to govern sports betting in the state.
 This puts New York sportsbook operations on hold for now.
 Plus, it has Betfair US and FanDuel focused on New Jersey instead.

 Betfair US CEO Kip Levin said Meadowlands has the potential to be the top sports betting venue in the US, mostly because of its proximity to New York City.